-- Unencumbered registered nurse licensure in the State of Missouri or in other states in which you will complete your practica.
-Proof of licensure must be on file with the School of Nursing. - Proof of updated immunizations and a current TB screening is required. - Submission of a copy of your card from completed American Heart Care Provider Course. - Comprehensive Background Check competed through SLU Compliance Department
+- Unencumbered registered nurse licensure in the State of Missouri or in other states in which you will complete your practica. - Proof of licensure must be on file with the School of Nursing. - Proof of updated immunizations - Submission of a copy of your card from completed American Heart Care Provider Course. - Comprehensive Background Check competed through CastleBranch